A powerful earthquake in Morocco has killed more than 800 people, government says

 Later Saturday morning in Marrakech, ambulances and motorcycles whirred by the edge of the old city, where business as usual mostly resumed Saturday morning.
 Tourists and passersby navigated roadblocks and snapped photos of sections of the clay ochre wall that had cracked, spilling fragments and dust onto the sidewalk and street.

-World leaders offered to send in aid or rescue crews as condolences poured in from countries around Europe, a Group of 20 summit in India, countries around Europe, the Mideast and beyond.
+World leaders offered to send in aid or rescue crews as condolences poured in from countries around Europe, the Middle East and a Group of 20 summit in India.
 Turkey's president, whose country lost tens of thousands of people in a massive earthquake earlier this year, was among those proposing assistance.
-France and Germany, with large populations of people with Moroccan origins, also offered to help.
-And the leaders of both Ukraine and Russia expressed support for Moroccans.
+France and Germany, with large populations of people with Moroccan origins, also offered to help, and the leaders of both Ukraine and Russia expressed support for Moroccans.

-The Moroccan government has not formally asked for help, a step required in order for outside rescue crews to be brought in.

 The USGS said the epicenter was 18 kilometers (11 miles) below the Earth's surface, while Morocco's seismic agency put it at 11 kilometers (7 miles) down.
 Such shallow quakes are more dangerous.